 Don’t hesitate to contact the diving club until the day before, as sometimes places are still available due to cancellations.
 After agreement, your instructor will pick you up directly at your hotel.
 Practical and pleasant.

 5. The Visit of the James Norman Hall

 What is the collective Western imagination around the Polynesian myth?
 This is the question that a very small museum dedicated to the American writer James Norman Hall tries to answer.
 A World War I hero, this adventurer was one of the first U.S. citizens to volunteer for the Allied forces in Europe.
 At the end of the war, he settled in Tahiti where he pursued a brilliant literary career, notably with his Bounty trilogy.

 Classified as a historical monument, the James Norman Hall House was rehabilitated as a museum in 2002.
 The typical furniture of the 1930’s and the numerous personal objects that belonged to the author give an extraordinary romantic touch.
 We recommend a visit with the museum staff, who are absolutely committed and fascinating.
 If you book in advance, it is even possible to have lunch there and the food is excellent.

 And What To Do in Tahiti When The Rains Are Over?

 The next few days are going to be milder.
 It is time to enjoy the natural beauty of the Queen Island of French Polynesia.
-Renting a car in Tahiti is a great way to tour the island.
+Renting a car is a great way to get around Tahiti.
 Visit the black sand beaches or the Fautaua Valley!
 Contact us to organize your stay in Tahiti and its islands.